opendao-protocols/UMIPs/UMIPs/umip-draft_wbtc_price_identifier.md

 ## Price Feed Implementation
 Associated WBTC price feeds are available via Cryptowat.ch, Sushiswap, and Uniswap.
 Conversion from WBTC/ETH to WBTC/USD price needed for Binance and Sushiswap data.
 No other further feeds required.
+However, recommendation is to add a 1 minute TWAP specification for the Uniswap and Sushiswap prices.
+This will help prevent any attempted manipulation of the pool prices.

 ## Technical Specifications

-Price Identifier Name: WBTC/USD
+- Price Identifier Name: WBTC/USD

-Base Currency: WBTC
+- Base Currency: WBTC

-Quote Currency: USD
+- Quote Currency: USD

-Intended Collateral Currency: USDC
+- Intended Collateral Currency: USDC
+- Collateral Decimals: 6
+- Rounding: Nearest 6th decimal place (fifth decimal place digit >= 5 rounds up and < 5 rounds down)

+- Price Identifier Name: USD/WBTC
+- Base Currency: USD
+- Quote Currency: WBTC
+- Intended Collateral Currency: WBTC
+- Collateral Decimals: 8
+- Rounding: Nearest 8th decimal place (ninth decimal place digit >= 5 rounds up and < 5 rounds down)

-Does the value of this collateral currency match the standalone value of the listed quote currency?: YES
+1) Does the value of this collateral currency match the standalone value of the listed quote currency?:
+- YES

-Is your collateral currency already approved to be used by UMA financial contracts?: YES
+2) Is your collateral currency already approved to be used by UMA financial contracts?:

-Collateral Decimals: 6 decimals

-Rounding: Closest, 0.5 up
+- YES

 ## Rationale